TechHireWorkshops/Getting-Started-With-Python/README.md

 	tuple = (1,2,3,4)

-Note that even though tuples are declared using round brackets, we can access them by index using square crackets, like `tuple[index number]`.
+Note that even though tuples are declared using round brackets, we can access them by index using square brackets, like `tuple[index number]`.

 Arrays are a special data type in Python.
 They need to be imported from the array library (more on importing later) before being used.
 Arrays use less memory than lists of tuples